Maryam5553/server-client-tls/README.md

 error reading data.
 The peer has closed the connection for writing by sending the close_notify alert.Sent close_notify to the peer.
 Connexion successfully closed.
 ```
-Here is the protocole:
+Here is the protocol:
 - the client opens a TCP socket to connect to the server
-- the client intitiate the TLS handshake
+- the client initiates the TLS handshake
-- if both parties verify the other peer's certificate succesfully, the connection is established
+- both parties present their X.509 certificate and verify the peer's certificate against the trusted root certificate issued by the CA. If they both verify the chain of trust, the authenticity of the other peer is confirmed, and the TLS handshake is completed.
-- then server and client can exchange data until one of them closes the connection.
+- after this stage, all data exchanged between server and client is encrypted using symmetric keys derived from the TLS handshake.
+This ensures both confidentiality and integrity.
+The server and client can exchange data until one side closes the connection.

+## Conclusion

+We've demonstrated how secure communication between peers can be established through mutual authentication, and how Certification Authorities implement a trusted chain of trust.
+It highlights the key principles behind Public Key Infrastructures (PKI), and showcases a practical example of authenticated, encrypted communication.

+## Future improvements

+While this project serves as a good example of a basic Certification Authority, here are some improvements I would implement to solidify this scheme:

+- introducing **intermediary certificates**, to better represent how certificates are chained and issued to a requester in real life;
+- adding **Certificate Revocation Lists** (CRL) to revoke expired or compromised certificates, and enforce a real-time revocation check;
+- securize communication between CA and requester, for example by requiring a pre-shared key;
+- containerize the CA, client and server programs to simplify setup and deployment.